aarafat27/AI-Research-Ideas/README.md

 4. **Optimization in Federated Learning.**
    **Objectives:** Study optimization methods tailored for federated learning, where data remains decentralized, and models are updated across distributed devices.
    > **Hypothesis:** Federated learning optimization methods will be able to achieve near-global optimization while preserving data privacy and reducing computational cost.
+5. **Parallel Optimization Algorithms.**
+   **Objectives:** Develop parallel optimization techniques to scale machine learning algorithms to massive datasets and high-dimensional feature spaces.
+   > **Hypothesis:** Parallel optimization techniques will be able to significantly speed up the training process for large-scale machine learning models, such as deep reinforcement learning.

 6. **Stochastic Optimization for Non-differentiable Functions.**
    **Objectives:** Explore the effectiveness of stochastic gradient-based optimization methods for functions that are not differentiable, such as in combinatorial optimization problems.